weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 - An old "schema" is a "collection configuration" now.
 - A "property schema" is a sub-set of the collection configuration.

-There are other Core changes as well.
-The new python client is designed to support the changes in Weaviate Core.
+There are other Weaviate Core changes as well.
+The new python client is designed to support these changes.
 Expect to find differences in the way you interact with schemas, collection configurations, and property configurations.

 For example, `client.collections.list_all()` is the replacement for `client.schema.get()`.